Wage growth: Measurement

-Most of the countries examine their wage growths by adjusting the growth with respect to inflations, and this estimates real wage growth.
-In Australia, a gross monthly wage is used to calculate the real wage growth, adjusting relative to inflations as its variations reflect both hourly wages and the average number of hours worked.
+Most of the countries examine their wage growths by adjusting the growth with respect to inflation, and this estimates real wage growth.
+In Australia, a gross monthly wage is used to calculate the real wage growth, adjusting relative to inflation as its variations reflect both hourly wages and the average number of hours worked.

 Trends

 Australia

 Despite the growing labour productivity in the recent five years, Australia has been experiencing stagnated wage growth in both the public and private sectors along with the global low-wage growth compared to the data in pre-GFC.
 The Treasury Australia argues that the recent flexible work style has contributed to the recent stagnated wage growth.
 As a result of increasing jobs in the service industries, more employment in part-time and non-routine jobs were created that affected the labour share of income.
-The Household Income and Labour Dynamics in Australian survey (HILDA) stated, "workers with a university education had higher wage growth than those with no post-school education over the period 2005-2010, but have since experienced lower wage growth than individuals with no post-school education."
+The Household Income and Labour Dynamics in Australian survey (HILDA) stated, "workers with a university education had higher wage growth than those with no post-school education over the period 2005–2010, but have since experienced lower wage growth than individuals with no post-school education."
 This can be explained as the introduction of minimum wage law not only creates slow growth in creating low-skilled jobs but also reduces the wage growth for high-paid workers due to the compensation for paying increased the minimum wages for the low-paid workers.